 Note 1: Absolute Maximum Ratings indicate limits beyond which damage to the device may occur.
-DC and AC electrical specifications do not apply when op-
+DC and AC electrical specifications do not apply when operating the device beyond its rated operating conditions.

 Note 2: See Application Information for details regarding current limiting.